 Crafted first for an Arts festival by architect Alex Schweder, the hotel is perched 22 feet in the air and offers not just a whole different view but a whole new perspective as you peek at everything, popped up.
 Schweder, who spent two nights in his own creation, said he spent most of his time star-gazing and beautifully adds, “The thing you shouldn’t forget in your suitcase is your imagination.”

-And why should you, there is not much else you can carry anyway!
-The aluminum- vinyl miniature- marvel already comes with a couch and curtains as well as a chemical toilet, an inflatable bed, shower, and sink.
-No room for alcohol in there either (read: not permitted).
+And why should you?
+It is not much else you can carry anyway!
+The aluminum- vinyl miniature- marvel already comes with a couch and curtains as well as a chemical toilet, an inflatable bed, shower, and sink—no room for alcohol in there either (read: not permitted).

 However, what IS there is a chance to bring back the 60s with The Lloyd in the Sky with Diamonds package, and here’s how:

-All the above comes in the $50, 000 Flower Power package.
-And while one would agree with Curtis on how the hotel’s latest outing (no pun intended) would help everyone see Denver in a different way, we may as well conclude the hotel would help anyone see everything in a different way (a bit of a tongue- twister there, much in lieu of pleasingly twisted pop- up hotel).
+All the above comes in the $50 000 Flower Power package.
+And while one would agree with Curtis on how the hotel’s latest outing (no pun intended) would help everyone see Denver differently, we may as well conclude the hotel would help anyone see everything differently (a bit of a tongue- twister there, much in lieu of pleasingly twisted pop- up hotel).
 So, may the flower- power be with you!